Bob's Stores

-Bob's Stores is a chain of retail stores in the northeastern United States owned by GoDigital Media Group.
-Founded as Bob's Surplus in Middletown, Connecticut, by Robert "Bob" Lapidus in 1954, the chain expanded gradually until it was acquired by TJX in 2003 and has been reacquired twice more since then.
+Bob's Stores was a chain of retail stores in the northeastern United States owned by GoDigital Media Group.
+Founded as Bob's Surplus in Middletown, Connecticut, by Robert "Bob" Lapidus in 1954, the chain expanded gradually until it was acquired by Melville Corporation and has been reacquired five more times since then.
 The chain targets moderate-income customers with a selection of footwear, workwear, teamwear, and activewear.

+In July 2024, the company announced that all Bob's Stores nationwide would permanently close as part of bankruptcy filing; some locations of sister store Eastern Mountain Sports would also close as part of the proceedings.

 History

 Early years

 In 1954, Bob Lapidus opened Bob's Surplus on Main Street in Middletown, Connecticut.
 His original business strategy was to "Treat all customers with respect and dignity and they will return again and again".
 As Bob's Surplus increased in popularity, its location was hindering its growth; in 1962, Lapidus moved the store to a larger building across the street.
 In 1967, the store was forced to move again after a fire destroyed the building.

-1970s, 1980s, and early 1990s

 In 1975, the second Bob's Surplus was opened in Enfield, Connecticut; the third store was opened in Hamden, Connecticut, in 1981.
 The chain renamed itself "Bob's Stores" in 1985, and began changing its marketing strategy by emphasizing quality and adding casual activewear to its list of products.
-In 1990, the chain had expanded to five stores; that year, it was acquired by the Melville Corporation (now CVS Corporation).
-Bob's expanded rapidly under the corporation; by March 1, 1996 the chain had grown to 34 stores across the northeastern United States.
-During this period, Melville considered Bob's Stores a key company, stating that they were spending time to "lay a solid base for rapid expansion for Bob's Stores in the years ahead".
-Bob's Stores remained most popular in its origin state of Connecticut.